ATA Airlines: USALatin Sky

-On March 15, 2008, ATA was supposed to resume service to Miami International Airport, and fly scheduled flights to Central America for the first time with the addition of flights to Guatemala City and San José, Costa Rica.
+On March 15, 2008, ATA was supposed to resume service to Miami International Airport and fly scheduled flights to Central America for the first time with the addition of flights to Guatemala City and San José, Costa Rica.
 USALatin Sky was to market the airline's flights to Central American destinations from Miami.
 As part of the deal, ATA Airlines would have based a single Boeing 737-800 aircraft in Miami to fly the routes to Guatemala City and San José.
-Due to problems with ATA and USALatin Sky, the service was cancelled prior to commencing, and no flights under USALatin Sky ever operated.
+Due to a missed scheduled payment from USALatin Sky to ATA, the service was canceled prior to commencing, and no flights under USALatin Sky ever operated.

 Fleet

 At the time of its shut down, ATA had 29 aircraft (3 owned, 26 leased) in its fleet.
 At its largest in October 2004, the company operated a fleet of 82 short, medium, and long-haul aircraft.

 As of August 2009, ATA's average fleet age was 13.5 years old.

 ATA's Boeing customer number was 3N.